“Look at the map again. It should be somewhere around here.”

-While I idealized the seemingly unreal Kenyon before I became a student here, I now have lived almost four full years at the real Kenyon.
-I have trudged to 8 a.m. classes in zero-degree weather; seen the demolition of the old bookstore and the ribbon cutting of the new; caught the Kenyon Krud at the worst possible times, and spent an entire day in Peirce Pub writing comps on one hour of sleep.
-I have savored 28-mile bike rides on the Gap Trail, chased friends with snowballs on the first-year quad, spun multiple turns on the dance concert stage, and smiled until my cheeks were sore watching friends’ a cappella concerts.
-I have taught five classes of students how to conjugate the French subjunctive; made a mini interferometer on a lab table and graphed hypothetical gravitational waves; debated the effectiveness of international intervention in civil wars; and discussed the challenges and possibilities of translating poetry.
+While I idealized the seemingly unreal Kenyon before I became a student here, I have now lived almost four full years at the real Kenyon.
+I have trudged to 8 a.m. classes in zero degree weather, seen the demolition of the old bookstore and the ribbon cutting of the new, caught the Kenyon Krud at the worst possible times, and spent an entire day in Peirce Pub writing comps on one hour of sleep.
+I have savored 28-mile bike rides on the Gap Trail, chased friends with snowballs on the freshman quad, spun multiple turns on the dance concert stage, and smiled until my cheeks were sore watching friends’ a cappella concerts.
+I have taught five classes of students how to conjugate the French subjunctive, made a mini interferometer on a lab table and graphed hypothetical gravitational waves, debated the effectiveness of international intervention in civil wars, and discussed the challenges and possibilities of translating poetry.